 So it can be quite bizarre to my mind at times, when I compare to how I ‘usually’ think and feel – but it’s such an amazing experience in thinking & feeling like someone else.
 I haven’t ‘stopped’ being who I am – the sensor me is observing this whole journey as a fascinating study – but I am also able to experience being someone quite different, and enjoy the ride.

-Apparently all this oxytocin is showing, and not just in my baby bump – my activator husband, snorting with laughter at an utterly ridiculous & random joke I made, told me in his wonderfully direct way, “I love this!
+Apparently all this oxytocin is showing, and not just in my baby bump – my friend, snorting with laughter at an utterly ridiculous & random joke I made, told me in their wonderfully direct way, “I love this!
 You’re so much more fun!”
 And how did I react?
 Not with a logical, reserved reaction of mild offence – I just snorted with even more laughter!